fttlov/JCAdvance/README.md

 ← Choose your language

 ## What is it
-**Joy-Con Advance** is an XBOX/DS4 gamepad emulator featuring advanced options for Joy-Cons, Pro Controllers, DualShock 4, and DualSense.
+**Joy-Con Advance** is an XBOX/DS4 gamepad emulator featuring advanced options for Joy-Con, Pro Controller, DualShock 4, and DualSense.
 It's based on the DSAdvance project by r57zone.

 ## Basic features of the original:
 - Assign gamepad buttons to emulate XBOX buttons or keyboard/mouse keys (a separate profile for each) <br>